openscope/openscope/documentation/airport-guides/kstl.md

 Most of the procedures are RNAV and contain both speed and altitude restrictions, taking a lot of weight off the controllers.
 Arriving aircraft must still be vectored to their final approach course.

 ### Sectors Available in OpenScope
-_To be completed.
-Currently still in search of information on T75 sectorization._
 ```
 F - Final  (default)
 N - North Arrival  (unavailable)